heliosdesign/helios-audio-mixer/README.md

 ### Source Types

 Tracks use buffer source by default.
 Use HTML5 element source for a track by setting the `sourceMode` option (an out-of-DOM `<audio>` element will be created), or setting the `source` option to an existing HTML5 media element instead of a string.
 The main advantage of HTML5 element source is that audio files can be streamed.
+The main disadvantage is that

 ```